For DIY households

 Baseline path 2

-If you already have a Quicken net worth snapshot, use it as the fast path.
-If not, you can still build the household baseline directly inside FinlyLife.
+If you already have a Quicken net worth snapshot, that is the fast path.
+If not, you can still enter your details directly in FinlyLife.

 Learn next